 - Cover page to include the title of the project, dates of the proposed project period and the names of the student and faculty member.

 - A short research proposal (no more than 4 pages) to contain: background and significance, hypothesis, objectives for the summer, a brief description of approaches and methodologies, and a bibliography.
 The bibliography does not count toward the 4-page limit.
 The objectives should clearly indicate how this proposal will provide a quality research experience for the student.
 We are not interested in funding proposals if the student is not provided with a quality learning experience that allows them to make an informed decision regarding whether or not to consider a research-oriented career in Veterinary Medicine.
 The research proposal should be written from the student perspective, with mentor involvement and assistance, but should not be copied verbatim from a mentor’s grant or website.
+In light of the problems that arose last summer due to the pandemic, please add a brief paragraph (2-3 sentences) regarding how the project might be modified if persistence of the SARS-CoV-2 virus might limit access to the laboratory.

 - The budget page should list related research costs outside of the student’s fellowship (provided by this program), such as approximate costs of supplies, user fees, and experimental animals.
 The purpose of including the budget is to provide the student with an idea of the cost of research.
 If animals are to be used in the experiments, the RARC animal protocol number or evidence that application for approval has been made must be noted on this sheet.
 The faculty advisor must also obtain appropriate approval for the use of radioactive materials and/or biological hazards.
 Note: All costs except the student fellowship must be covered by the faculty mentor!